About the Commission

 - VADM Ray Griggs AO CSC RAN, Vice Chief of the Defence Force, representing the interests of members and former members of the Australian Defence Force (ADF)

-- Ms Jane Hall, Partner, Seyfarth Shaw Australia, member with qualifications and experience relevant to the Commission’s functions, or the exercise of its powers (appointed on 7 November 2016)
+- Mr Stephen Somogyi, Executive Advisor to the Vice Chancellor, RMIT University, member with qualifications or experience relevant to the Commission’s functions, or the exercise of its powers

-- Mr Stephen Somogyi, Deputy Chairperson, Principal Advisor Strategic Projects—Monash University, member with qualifications or experience relevant to the Commission’s functions, or the exercise of its powers.
+- Ms Andrea Shaw, Director, Shaw Ideas, member with qualifications and experience relevant to the Commission’s functions, or the exercise of its powers (appointment ceased on 15 August 2015).

 Operations of the Commission